Nixtamalization: Enzymatic nixtamalization

 An alternative process for use in industrial settings has been developed known as enzymatic nixtamalization, which uses protease enzymes to accelerate the changes that occur in traditional nixtamalization, a technique borrowed from modern corn wet-milling.
 In this process, corn or corn meal is first partially hydrated in hot water, so that enzymes can penetrate the grain, then soaked briefly (for approximately 30 minutes) at 50–60 C in an alkaline solution containing protease enzymes.
 A secondary enzymatic digestion may follow to further dissolve the pericarp.
 The resulting nixtamal is ground with little or no washing or hulling.

 By pre-soaking the maize, minimizing the alkali used to adjust the pH of the alkaline solution, reducing the cooking temperature, accelerating processing, and reusing excess processing liquids, enzymatic nixtamalization can reduce the use of energy and water, lower nejayote (alkaline wastewater) production, decrease maize lost in processing, and shorten the production time (to approximately four hours) compared to traditional nixtamalization with only a minor loss in quality.

 Impact on health

 The primary nutritional benefits of nixtamalization arise from the alkaline processing involved.
 The processing renders the protein more digestible, allowing tryptophan to be absorbed by humans.
 Humans can convert tryptophan into niacin, thus helping to prevent pellagra.
 Other measures of protein quality are also improved.
 It was originally thought that the anti-pellagra action stems from increased availability of niacin (compared to a hemicellulose-bound form called "niacytin"), but multiple experiments have disproven this theory.

 Secondary benefits can arise from the grain's absorption of minerals from the alkali used or from the vessels used in preparation.
 These effects can increase calcium (by 750%, with 85% available for absorption), iron, copper, and zinc.

 Nixtamalization significantly deactivates mycotoxins which are putative carcinogens.
-Aflotoxins are reduced by 90–94%.
+Aflatoxins are reduced by 90–94%.
 Fumonisins are reduced by 82%.